DavideTraini/ViT-Visual-Interpretability/README.md

 - **hook.py**: contains the definition of the hook classes used by ViT and DeiT models.
 - **mlex.py**: contains the implementation of the model described in the paper.

-The **imgs_idx** file contains the indexes of the images used for testing our approach.
+The **imgs_idx** file contains the indexes of the images used for testing our approach, which are selected from the [ImageNet 2012 validation dataset](https://image-net.org/challenges/LSVRC/2012/2012-downloads.php).
+You need to login and click on ILSVRC2012, after this download the 'Development kit (Task 1 & 2)', that contains the ground truth labels, and the 'Validation images (all tasks)'.

 ## Parameters